3 ways to implement user authentication with Streamlit

 Be aware, though, that managing roles or multiple apps through the IdP can become labor-intensive.

-Just need “good-enough” auth and aren’t ready for full production
+Just need basic auth and aren't ready for full production

 Streamlit Authenticator may suffice: no IdP required, everything lives in your codebase.

-But if you foresee growth, remember you’ll need to implement additional user-management flows and maintain a large YAML file—challenges that often push teams toward a platform like Squadbase anyway.
+But if you foresee growth, remember you'll need to implement additional user-management flows and maintain a large YAML file.